Infrastructure management: from chaos to Cloudformation CDK to confusion

 Making the Decision: CDK vs. Terraform

-Additionally, Terraform’s pricing structure will play an important role in our final decision.
-While Terraform itself is open-source and free to use, the associated cloud resources required for running it (e.g., S3 buckets for state storage) incur standard AWS charges.
+Terraform’s pricing structure will play an important role in our final decision.
+While Terraform open-source and free to use, the associated cloud resources required for running it (e.g., S3 buckets for state storage) incur standard AWS charges.
 We need to assess the long-term sustainability of these costs within our budget.

 Lessons Learned: Beyond the Toolset